mir-dataset-loaders/mirdata/CONTRIBUTING.md

 To add a new dataset loader you should:

 1. Create a script in `scripts/`, e.g. `make_my_dataset_index.py`, which generates an index file.
 (See below for what an index file is)
 2. Run the script on the canonical version of the dataset and save the index in `mirdata/indexes/` e.g. `my_dataset_index.json`.
 (Also see below for what we mean by "canonical")
 3. Create a module in mirdata, e.g. `mirdata/my_dataset.py`
 4. Create tests for your loader in `tests/`, e.g. `test_my_dataset.py`
-5. Add your module to `docs/source/mirdata.rst`
+5. Add your module to `docs/source/mirdata.rst` and `docs/source/datasets.rst`
 6. Add the module to `mirdata/__init__.py`
-7. Add the module to the table in the `README.md` file, section `Currently supported datasets`
+7. Add the module to the list in the `README.md` file, section `Currently supported datasets`

 If your dataset **is not fully downloadable** there are two extra steps you should follow:
 1. Contacting the mirdata organizers by opening an issue or PR so we can discuss how to proceed with the closed dataset.
 2. Show that the version used to create the checksum is the "canonical" one, either by getting the version from the dataset creator, or by verifying equivalence with several other copies of the dataset.

 To reduce friction, we will make commits on top of contributors pull requests by default unless they use the `please-do-not-edit` flag.
+Please use the **new_loader.md** template for your pull request by adding &template=new_loader.md at the end of the url when your creating the PR (e.g. `...mir-dataset-loaders/mirdata/compare?expand=1` will become `...mir-dataset-loaders/mirdata/compare?expand=1&template=new_loader.md`.

 ### Dataset description: